 If you have a minimalist vibe going on and are ok with tan lines from chunky straps, the Damara Gladiator looks comfy and has a cunningly hidden velcro strap.

 Born is another brand with an excellent selection of travel sandals and they get great reviews for comfort.
 The Mai is simple and strappy but secured around both over the top of the foot and the heel.

-The Aswan is a classic T-bar shape with a heel strap.
 I’ve worn sandals like these for travelling in hot countries and they’re ideal for styling different ways, although be aware your foot can slide out to the side without a strap over the top of the foot.

 Another lovely shoe from Born, I could fill a suitcase with sandals from their range.
-The Africa comes in a couple of different colours but I love the gold leather version.

 Of all the gladiator-style sandals in this list, these ones look the most secure and also have a solid, grippy sole.